GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/6_Predictions.md

 ![](6_Predictions_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-Make a new raster with a 1km x 1km resolution and use this to sample the distance and SST rasters.
+### Make a 1km x 1km grid

+Use this to sample the distance and SST rasters.
 The values for the max and min long/lat are from converting the depth raster to LAEA after cropping it to the study area extent
 (above).

 ``` r